Sidi Rezegh Airfield

 Rzhev (the Meat Grinder)

-Memoir 44 Rzhev Scenario
+Memoir 44 scenario Rzhev

 “Listen up, men!
 The Battle of Rzhev in that God-forsaken winter of ‘42 was a real bloodbath—some called it the ‘Rzhev Meat Grinder’ and they weren’t kidding.
 Those Russians threw everything they had at the Germans, trying to smash their lines and give Stalin a breather for Moscow.
 But the Germans had their trenches dug deep and those Red boys paid for every inch of dirt with buckets of blood.